Search Menu

 When Do Mixed-Breed Dogs Finish Growing?

-For pups who aren’t purebred, determining their growth rate is a little tricky.
-“Unfortunately, when dealing with a dog of unknown heritage, it becomes a bit of a guessing game as to determining the final size,” says Dr. Klein.
+For mixed-breed puppies, determining their growth rate can be a little more tricky.
+“When dealing with a dog of unknown heritage, it becomes a bit of a guessing game as to determining the final size,” says Dr. Klein.
 This is especially true for younger puppies between 6 and 10 weeks of age.

 “A helpful hint is that if you run your hands down a dog’s rib cage and you can still feel the ‘knobs’ of the ribs, that dog will probably continue to grow in height,” recommends Dr. Klein.
 That’s because these “knobs” are the growth plates of the ribs that are still developing.